2022 Insurance Services Office Rating

 Wescott tender carries 1500 gallons of water

-We have mutual aid agreements with all of our surrounding fire departments.
+We have auto aid agreements with all of our surrounding fire departments.

 Monument Fire District is a careered department with 5 staffed stations running three ambulances daily.